Here are the steps to begin your federal student aid process:

 - be a U.S. citizen, permanent resident, or other eligible noncitizen;

 - be admitted to the University in a bachelor's, master's or doctoral program.
-Students seeking CAGS are not eligible for federal aid at this time;

 - not be in default on a previous student loan or owe a repayment on a grant or loan for which you were not eligible;

 - not have loans in excess of the aggregate limits of the aid programs;